Modeling echo chambers and polarization dynamics in social networks

-But what relates the dynamics of opinion polarization to the emergence of echo chambers in social networks?
-Previous modeling approaches mainly described polarization as the result of repulsive interactions, in which users reject opinions that strongly differ from their own \cite{martins2010mass}, or caused by external driving factors, such as propaganda, media influence \cite{brooks2019a} and disinformation campaigns \cite{timothy2017does}.
-More endogenously, a polarized opinion distribution has been shown to be driven by homophily, the preference of agents to interact with similar individuals \cite{doi:10.1111/jcom.12077, mcpherson2001birds, bessi2016homophily}, even in the absence of negative influence \cite{10.1371/journal.pone.0074516, duggins2017psychologically,banisch2019opinion}.
-In a population of interacting agents, homophily was also used to model the emergence of echo chambers \cite{starnini2016emergence,DBLP:journals/corr/abs-1905-03919}.
-However, several empirical features of social interaction networks characterized by echo chambers have not been adressed within a unified modeling framework \cite{Garimella:2018:PDS:3178876.3186139, DBLP:journals/corr/VicarioVBZSCQ16, cota2019quantifying, DBLP:journals/corr/abs-1905-03919}.
+The contradiction between empirical observations and predictions of classical models of opinion dynamics question the mechanisms that drive opinion polarization and the formation of echo chambers.
+Previous modeling approaches describe segregation of opinions by influence based on similarity in the opinion space, either through a confidence bound \cite{HEG02, deffuant2000mixing} or through homophily \cite{axelrod1997dissemination}, the preference of agents to interact with similar individuals \cite{mcpherson2001birds, bessi2016homophily}.
+Another class of models describe polarization by introducing repulsive interactions, in which users reject opinions that differ from their own \cite{macy2003polarization, martins2010mass, flache2011small}, but this mechanism combined with homophily leads to a decrease of polarization \cite{maes2015will, flache2017models}.
+Although, echo chambers and modular network structures were previously also related to homophily \cite{starnini2016emergence, sasahara2019inevitability}, several empirical features of social networks characterized by echo chambers \cite{Garimella:2018:PDS:3178876.3186139, DBLP:journals/corr/VicarioVBZSCQ16, Cota2019, sasahara2019inevitability} and their relations to opinion polarization have not been addressed within a unified modeling framework.